 - Malfy Italian gin with Fever-Tree Indian tonic water, cilantro and orange.

-My favorite was the Commerce gin and tonic with the floral and herbal notes of Mediterranean tonic water and a garnish of grated cardamom.
+My favorite was the Commerce gin and tonic with the floral and herbal notes of Mediterranean tonic water and a garnish of pink grapefruit zest and cardamom.

 We ended our evening's journey back in the Mbar Lounge, this time for glasses of cava and decadent desserts - Quesada Pasiega (Spanish cheesecake),Wild Berry Crumble, and rich Hot Chocolate in a phyllo dough wrapper.